alkonosst/SettingsManagerESP32/README.md

 ### What is inside the library

 The library creates a ESP32 `Preferences` object to manage the non-volatile storage named `nvs`.
-You can use this object, if needed, to access de NVS directly:
+You can use this object, if needed, to access the NVS directly:

 ```cpp
 Preferences nvs;